-A new tenant, called "Default", is created automatically for every Cloud Platform account, so you don't have to go through the on-premises Orchestrator installation process.
+A new tenant, called "Default", is created automatically for every Cloud Platform organization, so you don't have to go through the on-premises Orchestrator installation process.
 Your tenants have instant access to new functionalities, because we took over the task of upgrading Orchestrator to the newest release.

 Multitenancy enables you to isolate data, with only one instance of Orchestrator.
 This feature facilitates automating different departments from your company and ensures the desired authorization of Orchestrator data per department.